Tapes: Specialized Adhesives

 Double sided tape is coated with adhesive on both sides of a carrier material.
 The adhesives can but do not have to be the same on both sides.
 When double sided tape is used to bond different, dissimilar materials together and features different adhesives on each side of the tape, it is called differential adhesive tape.
 Double sided adhesive tapes are used for a wide range of applications including bonding, mounting, splicing, and packaging applications across a wide range of industries.
 Manufacturers are continuing to replace mechanical fasteners and rivets with double sided tapes, especially in the transportation industry.

-Carrier Types:
+Carrier Types

 Adhesive tapes use flexible materials as a carrier or backing material and there is a wide variety of tape backings to choose from.
 Potential tape carrier materials include fabrics, either woven cloth or non-woven materials, films, foams, foils, paper, or rubber.